NishadAhsan/FeedbackSystem/README.md

         "UserId": 3,
         "Interest": false
         }
+- Comment: Read all comments of a post http://localhost:2500/api/comments/read/post/:postId

 #### Things to improve
 This is a list of things that I did here in a bad bad way that need to be improved.